supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. In the *Impersonation protection* section, select **Next** for next all steps i.e. (4x times) to continue.

+1. In the Policy mode section, make sure the **Turn on the policy when finished** radio button is selected, and then select **Next**.

 1. Read the content under *Review and confirm your changes* and select **Confirm** to apply the changes and then select **Done** to finish.

 ### Task 3: Preparing the Microsoft 365 Defender workspace

-1. On the **Microsoft 365 Defender** portal, from the navigation menu, select **Settings** from the left.
+1. On the **Microsoft 365 Defender** portal, from the navigation menu, select **Home** from the left.

+    >**Note:** You may need to scroll all the way to the menu top.

+1. On the **Home** portal page, **Welcome to Microsoft Defender** is displayed.

+1. Scroll down through the tiles until you find the tile labeled **Microsoft Defender XDR**.

+    >**Hint:** It should be at the bottom right of the tiles.

+1. Select the button that says **Turn new features on.**

-1. On the **Settings** page select **Microsoft 365 Defender**.
-You are going to see an image of a coffee mug and a message that reads: *Hang on!
-We're preparing new spaces for your data and connecting them.*.
-It will take several minutes to finish, so leave the page open but make sure it finishes since it is required for the next Lab.
+1. You will see messages saying *loading and Initializing* briefly displayed at the top of the page, and then you're going to see an image of a coffee mug and a message that reads: **Hang on!
+We're preparing new spaces for your data and connecting them.** It will take approximately 5 minutes to finish. *Leave the page open and make sure it finishes since it is required for the next Lab.*

-    >**Note:** If you get the error message "We didn't plan it will fail, but something went wrong." retry the step later or do it before the next Lab.
+    >**Note:** If the message "Hang on!
+We're preparing new spaces for your data and connecting them" does not appear, or the "Settings > Microsoft Defender XDR > Account" page opens, but you see the message "Failed to load data storage location.
+Please try again later",  select "Alert service settings" from the "General" menu, or go to the navigation menu, scroll down to the "Assets" section and select "Devices".

-1. When the new space completes successfully, you are going to see the Microsoft 365 Defender settings for Account, Email notifications, Preview features and Streaming API.
+1. When the new space completes successfully, you are going to see the Microsoft 365 Defender General settings for Account, Email notifications, Alert service settings, Permissions and roles and Streaming API.
+You will also see **Preview Features** turned on.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.